Tinsae-Tadesse/IdP-Initiated-SSO/README.md

   - Enable **Force POST Binding**.
   - Configure signature and encryption settings to match your IdP requirements.

 > 💡 The `IdP-Initiated SSO URL Name` above is very important in this step, as this URL will become the entry point for IdP-Initiated SSO targeting our OIDC clients.
+Please note that this should be the URL configured as an assertion consumer endpoint at the external identity provider.
 > Once the value of `IdP-Initiated SSO URL Name` is set, Keycloak exposes a new public URL like this:
 ```
 https://<keycloak-domain>/auth/realms/<realm-name>/broker/<idp-alias>/endpoint/clients/<idp-initiated-sso-url-name>